 Nilotinib is a targeted cancer drug (biological therapy) and is also known by its brand name, Tasigna.
 It is a treatment for chronic myeloid leukaemia (CML).

-How it works
+How nilotinib works

-How you have it
+How you have nilotinib

-If you can't swallow the whole capsules, you can mix the powder from the capsule with a teaspoon of apple sauce.
+If you can't swallow the capsules, you can mix the powder from the capsule with a teaspoon of apple sauce.
 You need to swallow it immediately and don't use any food other than apple sauce.

 Taking your capsules

 You should take the right dose, not more or less.